Skip to main content

 For example, the use of desalinators in Egypt has made it possible to:

-• reduce freshwater withdrawals at the Abu Rudeis site.
+• minimise freshwater withdrawals at the Zohr and Abu Rudeis sites.

 Research on sustainable water management with CNR Metaponto

-Our work focuses on developing new technologies for treating civil and agro-industrial wastewater, with the ultimate goal of reusing the treated water for agricultural purposes (experimentally).
-Recovering and improving the large volumes of water discharged from sewage treatment plants could help to mitigate the recurrent water crises affecting the agricultural sector.
-Reusing this water would also generate a favourable CO₂ equivalent emission balance and, depending on the technologies used, could contribute to carbon sequestration in the soil.
-Furthermore, wastewater is often the most readily available resource in many arid areas, with consistent flow rates throughout the year and limited alternative uses.
-The project involved creating innovative prototypes for treating civil wastewater with the aim of reusing the treated water in irrigated agricultural areas.
-These prototypes are operational at the sewage treatment plant in Ferrandina, alongside the one built by the School of Engineering at the University of Basilicata (a Hypatia d'Alessandria Centre partner).
-Future activities will consist of managing the experimental plants and conducting effluent quality monitoring campaigns.
-The treated water will be used to irrigate oil crops in experimental fields, and the effects of this will be compared to the effects of spring water irrigation.
+The experiment concerned the development of new technologies for treating civil and agro-industrial wastewater with the objective of reusing the treated water for agricultural purposes.
+Recovering and improving the large volumes of purified water discharged from sewage treatment plants can not only help to mitigate the recurrent water crises affecting the agricultural sector but can also help to generate a favourable CO₂ equivalent emission balance and, depending on the technologies used, could contribute to carbon sequestration in the soil and the reduction in demand for artificial fertilisers.
+Furthermore, wastewater is often the most readily available - if not the only - resource in many arid areas, with consistent flow rates throughout the year and limited alternative uses.
+An innovative, experimental demonstration plant was built for the project with a potential of around 350 population equivalent, for the treatment and recovery of wastewater for agricultural purposes.
+The plant is in operation at the municipal sewage treatment plant in Ferrandina and runs alongside the one built a few years ago by the School of Engineering at the University of Basilicata (an Ipazia D'Alessandria Centre partner).
+The effluents, monitored in periodic quality campaigns, can be recovered and used in experimental fields for irrigating oil crops in order to compare the effects of the use of purified wastewater to those of spring water irrigation.

 Access to water: a priority in our work